localstack/snowflake-docs/content/en/user-guide/state-management/index.md

 ## Export/Import State

-The Export/Import State feature enables you to export the state of your LocalStack instance into a file and import it into another LocalStack instance.
+The Export/Import State feature enables you to export the state of your LocalStack instance into a file, and then later import it into another LocalStack instance.
 This feature is useful when you want to save your LocalStack instance’s state for later use.

 ### Export the State